CarbonLDP/carbonldp-workbench/docs/structure.md

 # Workbench's Structure

-The application follows a ver standard Angular CLI application pattern.
+The application follows a very standard Angular CLI application pattern.
 You can read more about it in the [Angular CLI website](https://cli.angular.io/).

 ## Architecture